squall2046/liri-node-app/README.md

      * A preview link of the song from Spotify
      * The album that the song is from

---    * If no song is provided then your program will default to "The Sign" by Ace of Base.
+:fast_forward:   * If no song is provided then your program will default to "The Sign" by Ace of Base.

 ## :clapper:3. node liri.js movie-this '<movie name here>'10:59 PM 1/26/201910:59 PM 1/26/2019
        * Title of the movie.